krzysztofjankiewicz/apache-hadoop/readme.md

 # Accessing the UI

-The Namenode UI can be accessed at http://localhost:9870/ and the ResourceManager UI can be accessed at http://localhost:8088/
+* The Namenode UI can be accessed at http://localhost:9870/
+* The ResourceManager UI can be accessed at http://localhost:8088/